Northeastern University Library

 Website

 The Office of Student Conduct and Conflict Resolution administers the Code of Student Conduct and the student disciplinary process.
-The code establishes and defines university community expectations for standards of behavior and responsibility, as well as rights and remedies provided to all university community members.
+The code establishes and defines Northeastern University community expectations for standards of behavior and responsibility, as well as rights and remedies provided to all university community members.
 The office is also responsible for the design, development, and implementation of the university mediation program.

 Programs and services provided by the Office of Student Conduct and Conflict Resolution are designed to support the academic mission of the university by enhancing each student’s academic achievement and personal, ethical, and character development.
 These programs are intended to promote community standards of behavior; positive and productive conflict management and resolution; civility; respect for self; respect for others; and an appreciation for being a part of a diverse, flourishing community.